 UGI Urges Residents to be Aware of Signs of Carbon Monoxide Build-Up

-Reading, PA – As the weather has turned colder, a number of carbon monoxide (CO) incidents have been reported across Pennsylvania.
-UGI urges customers to take several simple steps to ensure proper operation of natural gas-fired equipment and appliances to prevent a build-up of CO inside homes and work spaces.
+Reading, PA – As residents across UGI’s service territory begin to switch on heating equipment in response to colder fall weather, UGI urges customers to take several simple steps to ensure proper operation of natural gas-fired equipment and appliances to prevent a build-up of carbon monoxide (CO) inside homes and work spaces.

 Carbon monoxide is a colorless, odorless, poisonous gas that is a by-product of the incomplete combustion of fuels such as wood, charcoal, gasoline, kerosene, oil, natural gas and propane.
 Symptoms of CO poisoning include headache, fatigue, shortness of breath, nausea and dizziness.